brendanthepretzel/10x-chatgpt-for-startups/Prompts/README.md

 Easier said than done.
 These prompts will help you figure out what you need to know, accelerating your time to customer in the process.

+# How to Write a Killer Prompt

+There is a lot of advice on how to engineer the perfect ChatGPT prompt.
+Here are a few simple rules to help you get started.

+- Have one clear goal.
+State your intent up front e.g. "I want a list of 10 questions designed to help me identify my customers most important problem"
+- Set some context e.g. "I am interested in young families doing their weekly shopping online"
+- Specify the result.
+Focus on what you really want to know e.g. "Organise your response by question.
+Include an explanation of what I can expect to learn with each question"
+- Experiment.
+Try a few different versions of your prompt to see what works best.

+If you get stuck.
+Try asking Chat GPT to improve your prompt.
+Just tell it which bits need to get better.

 # The Prompts

 The easiest way to use these prompts is to start at the beginning.
 Here they are in order.